LeandroCaniglia/Writings/Hybrid Compilation.md

 - The `#body` method, with the help of the `smalltalk` parser, answers with the foreign _body_, i.e., the part of the `source` code that comes after the pragma.
 - The `#template` method answers with the source code of the Smalltalk method that will actually be executed when the hybrid method is invoked.
 - The `ForeignMethod` class is a subclass of `CompiledMethod` that adds support to certain messages required from hybrid methods.
+- The `#format` message sent to the `ast` is optional.
+I would recommend including it because it is nice to have your foreign code formatted as soon as you save your method.

 In the _unary_ case we are now, the `#template` method has the following source code
 ```ruby